StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 | **cmdb_rel_type**  |  `/api/now/table/cmdb_rel_type` | |
 | **cmdb_rel_ci**  |  `/api/now/table/cmdb_rel_ci` | |

+{% hint style="info" %}
-Refer to the ServiceNow product documentation to find out [how to configure a ServiceNow user and assign roles](https://docs.servicenow.com/bundle/geneva-servicenow-platform/page/administer/users_and_groups/task/t_CreateAUser.html).
+Refer to the ServiceNow product documentation for details on [how to configure a ServiceNow user and assign roles](https://docs.servicenow.com/bundle/geneva-servicenow-platform/page/administer/users_and_groups/task/t_CreateAUser.html).
+{% endhint %}

-## Install
+## Installation

 ### Pre-requisites

 To set up the StackState ServiceNow integration, you will need to have:

-- [StackState Agent **V2**](/stackpacks/integrations/agent.md) installed on a machine that can connect to both ServiceNow (via HTTPS) and StackState.
+- [StackState Agent V2](/stackpacks/integrations/agent.md) installed on a machine that can connect to both ServiceNow (via HTTPS) and StackState.
 - A running ServiceNow instance.
-- A ServiceNow user with access to the [required ServiceNow API endopints](#required-servicenow-rest-api-endpoints).
+- A ServiceNow user with access to the required [ServiceNow API endopints](#servicenow-rest-api-endpoints).

+### Install the ServiceNow StackPack

+The ServiceNow StackPack can be installed from the StackState UI StackPacks > Integrations screen.
+To install the StackPack you will need to provide the following parameters:

+- **Instance ID**: the ServiceNow instance ID from which topology will be collected.
+For example, if the ServiceNow Instance URL is `https://dev102222.service-now.com`, then `dev102222` is the instance ID.

+After the StackPack has been installed, you can enable the ServiceNow integration.

 ### Enable ServiceNow integration